warlock2k/ReinforcementLearning/README.md

 # ReinforcementLearning

-Here I document all my learnings about the topic Reinforcement Learning.
+Here I document all my learnings from the Deep Reinforcement Learning course at UVic.

 ## multiarmedbandit.m